Step 1: Get in touch with us

-Your Adyen contact will give you an Issuing test account, including:
+Your Adyen contact will provide you with your Adyen test credentials.
+These include:

-- Username and password for the Balance Platform Customer Area, a dashboard where you can view the resources in your balance platform such as account holders and cards.
+- Username and password to the Balance Platform Customer Area, a dashboard where you can view the resources in your platform such as account holders, their balances, and their cards.

 Step 4: Build your integration

 When you have your Issuing test account, start building your Adyen Issuing integration.
 Refer to our integration checklist.